-While performing as the Assistant Regional Commissioner, the volunteer is:
+While performing as the Assistant Coach, the volunteer is:

-- Subject to the bylaws, rules, regulations, policies, procedures, and guidelines of AYSO; - 2.
-Under the overall authority of and directly supervised by the Regional Commissioner; and supervised indirectly by the Area Director; and

-Assistant Regional Commissioner Position Description

-3. To maintain the recommended adult to child supervision ratio of 1:8 or less; that is one adult for every eight or fewer children and two adults (one of whom may be the coach and one of whom should be the same gender as the group) present at all times, for the protection of both the children and the volunteer, no volunteer should permit himself or herself to be alone with any child or group of children (except his or her own) during AYSO-sponsored activities.
+- 1. Subject to the bylaws, rules, regulations, policies, procedures and guidelines of AYSO. - Under the overall authority of and directly supervised by the Team Coach and supervised indirectly by the Division Coordinator and Regional Coach Administrator. - 3.
+Required to maintain the recommended adult to child supervision ratio as referenced in the AYSO Safe Haven Child and Volunteer Protection guidelines: one adult for every eight or fewer children and two adults (one of whom may be the coach and one of whom should be of the same gender as the group) present at all times, and for the protection of both the children and the volunteer, no volunteer should be alone with any child or group of children (except his or her own) during AYSO-sponsored activities. - 4.
+Once the team and assistant coaches assume charge of the children on their team, they remain responsible until a duly designated adult has taken charge of each child after practice or a game or the child leaves the immediate vicinity of the practice or game as prearranged by the parent to walk home or to a friend's or relative's house.
+No child shall be left unsupervised after a game or practice.
+Parents who are unreasonably late or consistently tardy should be reported to the child protection advocate for action.
+Each coach may establish a standing policy of where children may be picked up by late parents.

-Time commitment will vary depending on Region size and length of playing season(s).
-For the typical AYSO Region, the Assistant Regional Commissioner will devote about 6 hours per week per playing season.
+The anticipated time commitment for an Assistant Coach is for the full season or membership year if chosen to participate in additional seasons or secondary play, approximately six hours per week during a season.

-Orientation, Training, Certification, and Continued Education Provided To fully prepare for the position, the Assistant Regional Commissioner is expected to participate in the following training, certification and continuing educational opportunities:
+To fully prepare for the position, the Assistant Coach is expected to participate in the following AYSO training, certification and continuing education opportunities: